Myanmar protests: Dozens killed in 'blackest day' since coup | DW | 03.03.2021

-At least 38 people have been killed in rallies against the Myanmar military coup, according to a UN envoy.
+At least 38 people have been killed in rallies against Myanmar's military coup, according to a UN envoy.
 Reports from across the country said police used live ammunition, as well as tear gas and rubber bullets.

 Dozens of protesters died Wednesday, roughly doubling the death toll since protests began a month ago

-At least 38 people died after security forces tried to disperse anti-coup protesters in Myanmar on Wednesday, a United Nations envoy said.
+At least 38 people died after security forces tried to put down anti-coup protests in Myanmar on Wednesday, UN special envoy Christine Schraner Burgener said.

-Multiple reports from several cities and towns said police used live ammunition, as well as tear gas and rubber bullets, as the military quelled protests in the most violent day since demonstrations against last month's coup first broke out.
+According to multiple reports from several cities and towns, police and military used live ammunition, as well as tear gas and rubber bullets, to quell protests in the deadliest day since demonstrations against February's coup broke out.

-She said videos showing violence against journalists, and an obvious shooting of a protester, were "very disturbing."
+She said videos showing violence against journalists and the shooting of a protester were "very disturbing."

-"It seems that the police used weapons like nine millimeter submachine guns.
-So live ammunition," Schraner Burgener said.
+"It seems that the police used weapons like 9 mm submachine guns.
+So, live ammunition," Schraner Burgener said.

-The UN special envoy called on member states to employ all tools available "to stop this situation" and called for unity among the international community, just one day after neighboring countries called for restraint.
+Schraner Burgener called on UN member states to employ all tools available "to stop this situation" and called for unity within the international community, a day after neighboring countries called for the government to use restraint.

 "It's up to the member states to take the right measures," she said.